00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 20:23 Maybe it's highlighting a weakness in your infrastructure, your DevOps story.

-20:47 For example, I use hypothesis in order to automatically generate inputs and then send them into my function under test.
+20:47 So, for example, I use Hypothesis in order to automatically generate inputs and then send them into my function under test.

-21:39 I was thinking about that as well.
+21:39 I was thinking about that as well after reading some of the work that you're doing here.

-21:57 - And Hypothesis also has a mode that lets you run a long running fuzz testing campaign.
+21:56 And Hypothesis also has a mode that lets you run a long-running fuzz testing campaign.

 22:03 And in those situations, it doesn't constrain its execution by a specific period of time.

-22:08 And I have found that when I let a fuzzing campaign go for a given function, maybe I've described its inputs with a JSON schema and I'm using the hypothesis JSON schema plugin, I might not find a bug for a long period of time.
+22:08 And I have found that when I let a fuzzing campaign go for a given function, maybe I've described its inputs with a JSON schema, and I'm using the Hypothesis JSON schema plugin.

 22:25 And I often use that as an opportunity to rethink my assumptions about the function that I'm testing.

-22:33 Tell people out there, give people a definition that they're familiar with fuzzing.
+22:33 Give people a definition of that if they're unfamiliar with fuzzing.

 23:11 And that's sort of how a hypothesis works.